 The major change in the balance of contract liabilities is the advance consideration received from customers for the contracts, in which revenue is recognized when products are delivered to customers.
-The amount of revenue recognized for the years ended December 31, 2022 and 2021, which was included in the contract liability balance at the beginning of the period, was \$10,571 thousand and \$8,690 thousand, respectively.
+The amount of revenue recognized for the years ended December 31, 2023 and 2022, which was included in the contract liability balance at the beginning of the period, was \$7,014 thousand and \$10,571 thousand, respectively.

-(s) Employee, board of directors' compensation
+Employee, board of directors' compensation (r)